MicrosoftDocs/customer-insights/ci-docs/apis.md

 1. For **Permission type**, select **Delegated permissions** and then select the **user_impersonation** permission.

 1. Select **Add permissions**.

+   - To access the API with a user sign in, go to the next step.
-If you need to access the API without a user signing in, review the [Server-to-server application permissions](#server-to-server-application-permissions) section.
+   - To access the API without a user signing in, go to [Server-to-server application permissions](#server-to-server-application-permissions).

 1. Select **Grant admin consent for...** to complete the app registration.